 Oct.
-2006 to Present CHIEF OF POLICE

-UNIVERSITY OF MIAMI POLICE DEPARTMENT

-University of Miami, Coral Gables, Florida
+2006 to Present CHIEF OF POLICE UNIVERSITY OF MIAMI POLICE DEPARTMENT University of Miami, Coral Gables, Florida

 Selected after a nationwide search as the new Chief of Police on October 19th, 2006, by the Honorable Donna Shalala, the President of the University of Miami (UM).
-The UM Police Department (UMPD) consists of two divisions which are law enforcement and security.
-In law enforcement, the department has 29 sworn officers consisting of a captain, 2 lieutenants, an investigator sergeant and four patrol sergeants who oversee the uniformed patrol officers.
-There is also a non-sworn security staff that consists of communications dispatchers, budget manager, records clerk, crime prevention coordinator, non-sworn security personnel and others.
-The department has an annual operating budget of just over 5 million dollars.
+The UM Police Department (UMPD) consists of 3 divisions which are law enforcement, administration and community relations.
+In law enforcement, the department has 33 sworn officers consisting of a captain, 3 lieutenants, an investigator sergeant and four patrol sergeants who oversee the uniformed patrol officers.
+There is also a non-sworn security staff that consists of communications dispatchers, video monitors, records clerk, crime prevention specialist, non-sworn security personnel and others.
+The department has an annual operating budget of just over 6 million dollars.

-Responsible for the safety of 13,500 students and nearly 10,000 full time faculty and staff.
+Responsible for the safety of over 13,500 students and nearly 10,000 full time faculty and staff.

-In 2014 and again in 2016, the University of Miami saw the lowest crime year in its history, an accomplishment that can be attributed to the hard work by the men and women of UMPD but also playing a significant role are the multitude of layers of protection that have been added to the security footprint of the university.
-One of the largest security project added during Chief Rivero's tenure was the creation of the new university-wide camera system (CCTV).
-The system now includes 1,338 cameras, recording 24 hours a day, and featuring video analytics which is the use of sophisticated algorithms applied to a video stream to detect predefined situations and parameters such as motion detection, facial recognition, object detection and much more.
+In 2014 and again in 2016, 2017 and 2020, the University of Miami saw the lowest crime year in its history, an accomplishment that can be attributed to the hard work by the men and women of UMPD but also playing a significant role are the multitude of layers of protection that have been added to the security footprint of the university.
+One of the largest security project added during

+Chief Rivero's tenure was the creation of the new university-wide camera system (CCTV).
+The system now includes over one thousand cameras, recording 24 hours a day, and featuring video analytics which is the use of sophisticated algorithms applied to a video stream to detect predefined situations, movements and parameters.

 Another layer of protection added by Chief Rivero was the introduction of the CompStat process to the foundation of policing at the university.
 CompStat is the ultimate accountability tool and the premier crime fighting process for police departments which he learned under John Timoney, one of the creators of CompStat, while at Miami Police.
 Chief Rivero also expanded the Criminal Investigations Unit at the university making it a powerful tool in solving crimes and conducting undercover operations.
+In 2017, we transitioned to Stratified Policing which combines the best of hot spot policing, SARA Model, CompStat accountability, problem oriented policing and community policing into one systematic approach for crime reduction, reduced fear of crime, and better quality of life.